kiosion/kio.dev/src/content/posts/least-privilege-for-ai-agents.md

 You settle what the actor may do before it meets untrusted input, and you put that decision where the input can't reach it.
-For authority, that means binding each permission to the specific thing it acts on, so there's no broad grant laying around for a sentence to redirect.
+For authority, that means binding each permission to the specific thing it acts on, so there's no broad grant lying around for a sentence to redirect.

 ---